Pragyikk/MERN-CRUD-APP/README.md

 - MongoDB used for data storage

 # Prerequisites

--Node.js installed
+- Node.js installed
--Having a MongoDB Atlas account
+- Having a MongoDB Atlas account

 # Installation

 1. Clone the repository

 2. Install backend dependencies and start the server:
--cd ./backend/
+- cd ./backend/
--npm install
+- npm install
--npm run dev
+- npm run dev

 3. Install frontend dependencies and start React app:
--cd ./frontend/
+- cd ./frontend/
--npm install
+- npm install
--npm start
+- npm start

 4. The react app should be running on http://localhost:3000, and the backend API on http://localhost/5000